 Research Your Rate

 The only way to know if you are getting the best exchange rate is to know what the current rate is!
 Before you leave for your trip, check out our handy currency converter below for an idea of what exchange rate to expect.
 If you're taking an extended trip, check the rate periodically to stay abreast of any major changes.
+(Note: The rate shown in the converter below is the interbank rate.
+For more info, see below.)

 Use Credit and ATM Cards